Rayc940/ece5160-fast-robot/lab5/lab.md

 ## Prelab

-A bluetooth debugging system was set up before starting controller tuning.
-The goal was to let the Artemis run PID for a fixed amount of time while storing data locally, and then send the recorded data for analyzing.
+A bluetooth debugging setup was implemented before controller tuning.
+It let the Artemis run PID for a fixed amount of time while storing data locally, and then send the recorded data.

 ```cpp
 initalize lists